Types of WAV’s

 Depending upon the type of wheelchair you have, you may want to discuss having a winch fitted to a Lowered Floor vehicle which can help you with access.
-A winch is a motorised cable that is attached onto your chair and pulls the chair into the vehicle.
-However most powered wheelchairs will be able to get up the ramp without any extra equipment.
+A winch is a motorised cable that is attached to your chair and pulls the chair into the vehicle.
+However, most powered wheelchairs will be able to get up the ramp without any extra equipment.
 We will check whether a winch is recommended during your home demonstration.

-With manual ramps someone must undo the ramp from the safety latch, unfold and lower the ramp to the floor.
+With manual ramps, someone must undo the ramp from the safety latch, unfold and lower the ramp to the floor.
 The ramps we fit at Brook Miller Mobility are lightweight and easy to use.
-However, it is important to consider whether the person who you are travelling with will be able to manage this task both now, and for the duration of your Motability lease, or future of the vehicle if you are making a private purchase.
-Alternatively, we can fit an automatic ramp which is operated via a remote control, this is normally fitted in conjunction with an automatic tailgate although this is not always required, this can again be assessed during your home demonstration.
+However, it is important to consider whether the person who you are travelling with will be able to manage this task both now and for the duration of your Motability lease, or future of the vehicle if you are making a private purchase.
+Alternatively, we can fit an automatic ramp which is operated via remote control, this is normally fitted in conjunction with an automatic tailgate although this is not always required, this can again be assessed during your home demonstration.